Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 [//]: # (title: JSON elements)

-The Kotlin serialization library also supports working with JSON at a structural level.
+Kotlin serialization also supports working with JSON at a structural level.
 You can use the [`JsonElement`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-element/) API, to inspect, modify, and build JSON structures directly before converting them into a Kotlin type or a string.

 `JsonElement` has three direct subtypes that represent the core JSON structures: